therealwestninja/weld-companion/README.md

 - Tested with **Tampermonkey** and **Violentmonkey**; Greasemonkey should work (uses only standard `GM_*` APIs).
 - Runs on `perchance.org` and `*.perchance.org`, top frame only.
+- **Works within Perchance's own bar.** The ⚡ Weld item is inserted to the left of the **edit** button; it's height-locked so it never grows or distorts the bar.
+If the page has no Perchance menu bar (e.g. a generator in *minimal* mode), nothing is injected — the `/` shortcut still opens the drawer, and the item is added automatically if the bar appears later.
+- **Themes use a `backdrop-filter` overlay**, so they work on any generator without touching its DOM.
+The "Dark" theme is an inversion (the standard dark-mode trick); like all invert-based dark modes it renders photos in negative, so the non-invert themes (Dim / Warm / Sepia / Gray) are the safer pick on image-heavy generators.
+Needs a current browser (`backdrop-filter` support); on a very old one the picker still works but shows no tint.
 - Perchance's internal hooks are **not a documented API** — Perchance can rename them at any time.
-When that happens, the affected feature quietly stops working rather than erroring; update the script and it resumes.
+When that happens, the affected feature quietly stops working (or falls back) rather than erroring; update the script and it resumes.
 - The **AI-Helper submit interception** is best-effort against the current helper element IDs.
 If a future Perchance update changes them, custom-provider routing falls back to no-op (the built-in helper still works); open an issue and it's a one-line fix.

 ## Relationship to Weld